-Depress the combination switch (1).
+Push the combination switch (1) down into the (STOP) position.

 NOTE: After being pressed down, the combination switch will revert to the ON position again.
 The engine is switched off, but can be turned on again without moving the combination switch.